 When you hear “jaw surgery,” it is normal to feel a knot in your stomach.
-The idea of someone cutting into your jaw, the long recovery time, the hospital bills, the soft food diet for weeks on end; that’s a lot to process.
+The idea of someone cutting into your jaw, the long recovery time, the hospital bills, and the soft food diet for weeks on end is a lot to process.
 Many people with chronic TMJ pain assume surgery is their only option left.
 But that’s not always true.

 At Henrich Dental, we take a different approach.
 We start with the least invasive treatment possible and only escalate if necessary.
 One of the most promising tools in our toolbox is PRF therapy.
 And for some patients, PRF has been the difference between major surgery and meaningful relief.